Frameworks › NIST AI RMF

 | MAP 2.3 | Scientific integrity and TEVV considerations are identified and documented, including those related to experimental design, data collection and selection, system trustworthiness, and construct validation. | The threat model walk (T1–T17 against the target system) is the TEVV design document: it identifies which attack techniques to test, what constructs each scenario validates, and what is structurally out of scope.
 Coverage Boundaries documentation makes the scope explicit and defensible. |

 | MAP 3.2 | Potential costs, including non-monetary costs, which result from expected or realized AI errors or system functionality and trustworthiness — as connected to organizational risk tolerance — are examined and documented. | Adversarial scenarios document the specific consequence of each threat if realized: data exfiltration (TM-004), unauthorized command execution (TM-005), identity spoofing (TM-012), supply chain compromise (TM-018).
-The undefined_behavior verdict identifies where costs were not contained by the enforcement surface. |
+The undefined_behavior verdict identifies where costs were not contained by the target enforcement surface. |

-| MAP 3.3 | Targeted application scope is specified and documented based on the system’s capability, established context, and AI system categorization. | The engagement scope document specifies the target deployment configuration (model snapshot, controller version, tool set), the suite version applied, and the Coverage Boundaries that define what the evaluation does and does not assess. |
+| MAP 3.3 | Targeted application scope is specified and documented based on the system’s capability, established context, and AI system categorization. | The engagement scope document specifies the target deployment configuration (model snapshot, controller version, tool set), the suite version applied, and the Coverage Boundaries that define what the engagement does and does not assess. |

 MEASURE — Satisfied Subcategories